 - All bedroom throws

 - Books, magazines, leaflets and games

 We are also initially removing a number of items from the cottages, which would normally be part of our standard inventories, but which will be offered to guests on a request-only basis, in the same way that guests with young families order cots and high chairs in advance.
-This will enable the items to be sanitised for you ahead of your stay and removed from the property and sanitised at the end of your stay also.
-These items are likely to include:
+This will enable the items to be sanitised for you ahead of your stay and removed the property and sanitised at the end of your stay also.
+These items include: